xlladdins/xll/docs/Excel4MacrosH-P.md

 **PROTECT.DOCUMENT**?( contents, windows, password, objects, scenarios)

-Contents    is a logical value corresponding to the Contents check box in the Protect Sheet dialog box.
+Contents&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Contents check box in the Protect Sheet dialog box.

   - > If contents is TRUE or omitted, Microsoft Excel selects the check
     > box and protects cells and chart elements on the sheet or macro